 Securing your network with firewalls is an incredibly important measure to implement in today's security climate.
 Your firewalls should be blocking every port on every workstation and server unless it is absolutely necessary to leave open, and in most cases, you will want to lock this down to only allow access to internal IP addresses and computers.

 If you have run a server for any amount of time, you probably have noticed an unending stream of failed logins to Remote Desktop.
 Hackers around the world have applications automatically attempting to authenticate to RDP and port 3389 with various usernames and passwords on a 24/7 basis.
 This is one of the easiest, hands-off ways for attackers to compromise servers and workstations, as many companies do leave port 3389 for RDP wide-open to the public, often to allow employees remote access to work from home or while traveling.
-If you need to allow the use of remote access, you will want to incorporate VPNs and other authentication methods to keep RDP closed to the public.
+If you need to allow remote access, you will want to incorporate VPNs and other authentication methods to keep RDP closed to the public.

-By blocking off all public-facing ports with your firewall, unless absolutely necessary, you will severely limit an attacker’s ability to infiltrate your systems using automated brute-forcing software.
+By blocking off all public-facing ports with your firewall, unless absolutely necessary, you will severely limit an attacker’s ability to infiltrate your systems using automated brute-force software.
 Any open port can be utilized by hackers to infect a given system and it is important that your network-wide firewall is properly configured to prevent the most access possible.

 4. Ensure You Have Working Backups